Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 Exotic / high-end (e.g., McLaren) $3,500 – $5,000 $300+

-Understanding how ADAS calibration works with car insurance is important — many drivers don't realize recalibration must be properly documented for claims to be approved.
+Understanding how ADAS calibration works with car insurance is important — many drivers don't realize recalibration must be properly documented and pre-authorized for claims to be fully covered.

 Don't Skip ADAS Recalibration

 After a windshield replacement on any ADAS-equipped vehicle, recalibration is not optional.
 Skipping it can void your vehicle warranty, compromise safety systems, and potentially jeopardize future insurance claims.
-Always use a certified technician and keep all documentation.
+Always use a certified technician, confirm pre-authorization with your insurer, and keep all documentation.

 Compare Car Insurance Rates in Ohio